skyfielders/python-skyfield/skyfield/documentation/time.rst

-The task of governing leap seconds can be stated, then, as the task of keeping the difference between TT and UTC close to the wild natural value ΔT.
+The task of governing leap seconds can be stated, then, as the task of keeping the difference between TT and UTC close to the natural value ΔT out in the wild.
 The standards bodies promise, in fact, that the difference between these two artificial time scales will always be within 0.9 seconds of the observed ΔT value.